COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

-Scottsdale Shea Medical Center offers the Northeast Valley's most fragile or critically ill newborns specialized care close to home.
-This neonatal ICU is the only one in the northeast Valley with the state's highest possible Level III designation, granted after a rigorous survey and evaluation from the Arizona Perinatal Trust.
+Scottsdale Shea Medical Center offers the northeast Valley's most fragile or critically ill newborns specialized care close to home.
+This neonatal ICU is the only one in the northeast Valley with a Level III designation, granted after a rigorous survey and evaluation from the Arizona Perinatal Trust.

 The 28-bed Level III NICU features state-of-the-art equipment and a team of experts who provide 24-hour in-hospital coverage for infants who require advanced care.
 The NICU is staffed by: